Lauren Bacall: Relationships and family

 Bacall had two children with Bogart and one with Robards.
-Son Stephen Humphrey Bogart (born January 6, 1949) is a news producer, documentary film maker and author.
+Her son Stephen Humphrey Bogart (born January 6, 1949) is a news producer, documentary film maker and author.
 Her daughter Leslie Howard Bogart (born August 23, 1952) is named after the actor Leslie Howard.
 A nurse and yoga instructor, Leslie is married to Erich Schiffmann.
 In his 1995 memoir, Stephen Bogart wrote, "My mother was a lapsed Jew and my father was a lapsed Episcopalian" and that he and his sister were raised Episcopalian "because my mother felt that would make life easier for Leslie and me during those post-World War II years".
 Sam Robards (born December 16, 1961), Bacall's son with Robards, is an actor.

 Bacall wrote two autobiographies, Lauren Bacall by Myself (1978) and Now (1994).
 In 2006, the first volume of Lauren Bacall by Myself was reprinted as By Myself and Then Some with an extra chapter.

 In a 1996 interview, Bacall, reflecting on her life, told the interviewer Jeremy Isaacs that she had been lucky:

 I had one great marriage, I have three great children and four grandchildren.
 I am still alive.
 I still can function.
 I still can work ...
 You just learn to cope with whatever you have to cope with.
 I spent my childhood in New York, riding on subways and buses.
 And you know what you learn if you're a New Yorker?
 The world doesn't owe you a damn thing.